-These courses focus on significant questions that are relevant to humanity and our natural world and can be engaged, explored, examined, and evaluated using multiple perspectives within a field or across disciplinary areas.
-The courses are designed for non-majors and help students learn to think "outside the box" by challenging students to analyze persistent issues from multiple perspectives.
+E-Series courses focus on significant questions that are relevant to humanity and our natural world and can be Engaged, Explored, Examined, and Evaluated using multiple perspectives within a field or across disciplinary areas.
+E-Series courses are designed for non-majors and help students learn to think "outside the box" by challenging students to analyze persistent issues using different approaches and tools.
 Through an inquiry-based approach, E-Series courses stimulate curiosity and motivate students to engage in lifelong learning.
-These courses:

-E-Series courses help students develop the foundational skills, analytical tools, and habits of mind required to excel in courses in their majors.
-In an addition, E-Series courses pave the way for success in a changing labor market and for effective citizenship in a global world.
-An Association of American Colleges and Universities survey of over 300 executive companies found that employers across all sectors seek employees who have developed the abilities that E-Series courses are designed to foster: analysis, reasoning, written communication, and collaboration.
-In this way, E-Series courses provide students with the academic "toolkit" for success in all aspects of life.
+E-Series courses help students acquire the foundational skills, analytical tools, and habits of mind required for success in their majors, in the labor market and as citizens in a global world.
+An Association of American Colleges and Universities survey of over 300 executive companies found that employers across all sectors seek employees who have developed the skills that E-Series courses foster: analysis, reasoning, cognitive flexibility, written communication, and collaboration.
+In this way, E-Series courses provide students with an academic toolkit for success in all aspects of life.

 E-Series courses are designed to help students become competent analytical and flexible thinkers and lifelong learners.
 By the end of the course, students will: